OJAICO/OJAICO/README.md

 Software Engineering Student
 ----------------------------

-I've been coding in python for the past 3 years, now I studying Software Engineering with CodeSpace.
+I've been coding in python for the past 3 years, now I'm studying Software Engineering with CodeSpace.
 CodeSpace introduced me to HTML5, CSS3, Tailwind, Git and JavaScript.

 * 🌍  I'm based in South Africa
 * 🖥️  See my portfolio at [My website](http://melodious-biscotti-5f55c7.netlify.app/)